mortenlj/picl-k3os-image-generator/README.md

 # PiCl k3os image generator

+> !!!
+This is my private fork, with configuration for my clusters and some improvements to scripts and adaptations to make it work on Mac.

 This project can be used to generate images for k3os compatible with various armv8 (aarch64) devices:

 - Raspberry Pi model 3B+